| Global Medical

 help foreign brand owners avoid high import and shipping costs.
 They can also

 more easily navigate local regulations and distribution networks.”
+Despite the benefits of working

 with local CMs, brand owners do face some risks.
 For example, there have been